Algeria accepts last-resort Mali intervention: sources

 A second Algerian official said Algiers would do its best to find a diplomatic solution, but could also potentially support Malian troops by providing weapons for a future operation.

-U.S. Secretary of State Hillary Clinton plans to visit Algeria early next week before a trip to the Balkans, and is expected to press her hosts on Mali.

-“Mali is one of the subjects that the secretary does want to talk to Algerian officials about,” State Department spokeswoman Victoria Nuland said.
-“So we look forward to continuing that discussion when we’re there on Tuesday.”

-Diplomats say any intervention in northern Mali is still some months away with a three-phased plan likely to consolidate the south first, followed by an operation to re-take northern cities and finally a mission to go after militants.
+Diplomats say any intervention in the north is still some months away with a three-phased plan likely to consolidate the south of Mali first, followed by an operation to re-take northern cities and finally a mission to go after militants.

 In anticipation, Algerian Prime Minister Abdelmalek Sellal told lawmakers extra troops had been sent to secure Algeria’s borders.